 Consider switching your operating system to more advanced and secure platforms.
 However, you can also choose Linux, as it provides great security and privacy without the added complexities.
 It can also serve as a great free replacement for Windows or OS X platforms.
 As far as disk encryption goes, Linux and OS X operating systems have built-in functionalities that allows you to encrypt your disk in the unlikely event of you losing your computer.

-You can also use a variation of the Linux operating system by installing Elementary OS, which provides a similar user experience to OS X. You can also buy a desktop or laptop with pre-installed Linux operating system, which are readily available at ThinkPenguin.
+You can also use a variation of the Linux operating system by installing Elementary OS, which provides a similar user experience to MacOS.
+You can also buy a desktop or laptop with pre-installed Linux operating system, which are readily available at ThinkPenguin.

 Key risk: Highly insecure & open-ended operating systems